-Abstract- The rate at which university students involve in various acts of plagiarism has been a matter of central concern to academics and university management at least over the last decades.
+The rate at which university students involve in various acts of plagiarism has been a matter of central concern to academics and university management at least over the last decades.
 The scholarly contributions that the issue has generated particularly are becoming interminable.
-It is beyond the intention of this paper however to conclude this vast discussion but rather suggest that effective solution to plagiarism among students in the university should not only be hinged on detection-cum-punitive measure alone at the expense of university based prevention programme that helps students develop strong writing skills.
-This review identified a range of scholarly works that presented evidence on reality of plagiarism and its associated problems in ivory towers particularly in Nigeria.
-The work primarily focused on addressing plagiarism among university students in Nigeria but, as it has been noted throughout the write-up, achieving effective prevention of plagiarism among students should not be limited to adopting plagiarism software detection alone.
+It 10 is beyond the intention of this paper however to conclude this vast discussion but rather 11 suggest that effective solution to plagiarism among students in the university should not only 12 be hinged on detection-cum-punitive measure alone at the expense of university based 13 prevention programme that helps students develop strong writing skills.
+This review identified 14 a range of scholarly works that presented evidence on reality of plagiarism and its associated 15 problems in ivory towers particularly in Nigeria.
+The work primarily focused on addressing 16 plagiarism among university students in Nigeria but, as it has been noted throughout the write-up, achieving effective prevention of plagiarism among students should not be limited to adopting plagiarism software detection alone.
+19 or thousands of years, scholars, philosophers, educators, social surveyors, academics and many others have advanced varied reasons for the establishment of Universities throughout the world.
+Catalogue of reasons ranging from formation of habit of life that lasts through life, teaching of universal knowledge, creation of prepared mind, to equal opportunity vocationalism, i.e. equipping students with basic knowledge required for employment have been enunciated.
+However, a more central purpose of a university has been given as creation, preservation and dissemination of knowledge.
+No doubt, universities all over the world are viewed as institutions that play central role in knowledge economy.
+In the words of Kenny (1998) "Universities are communities of learners" bound together by the "shared goals of investigation and discovery" and that a central part of mission of a University is to ensure that all staff and all students participate in the mission.

-Keywords: plagiarism, plagiarism detection software, university students, faculty members, nigeria.
+Index terms- plagiarism, plagiarism detection software, university students, faculty members, nigeria.